 Know What the Pros and Cons of Homeschooling Are

-Edited by mahalia jovita b. bugasto, Anonymous, Karan Khanna, Lynn and 2 others
+Edited by mahalia jovita b. bugasto, Karan Khanna, Lynn, Maria Sharon Ubando and 3 others

 We already saw the benefits of homeschooling, but like everything else, there are disadvantages as well.
 Let's see what the cons for homeschooling are.

-- 1Unfortunately, children who don't attend typical schools require more time and attention from their parents.
+- 1Unfortunately, children who don't attend conventional schools require more time and attention from their parents.
 As the parent of your child, you need to consider if you'll have the necessary time to offer to him or her, if you choose homeschooling.
 Usually, one parent stays home with the kids, and you should really enjoy being around them to make this work.
 If you don't have the time, it's not recommended to proceed.One of the cons for homeschooling is time restraint.

 - Never lose your patience!
 It is considered that parents need approximately a year to get used to the new learning conditions of their kids.
 Therefore, you need to be patient with both yourself and your child!

 - There are parents who believe that their children are safer in Christian schools or homeschooling.
-The most typical danger which comes with homeschooling is that it might take away all your time (as a parent).
+If Mom is doing the home-schooling, know that it might take away all your time (as a parent).
 As the mother of your children, it's a good thing to help them in homeschooling but don't forget that your husband and your kids don't love you for being the home-schooler!
 They also want to love the mother, wife, and friend that you always were!
 If you can keep the balance between all the activities you need to do in a day, you're on a good track.

 - On the contrary, if you don't have the time for everything (time for yourself, time to spend with your husband, spare time with your children, time for cooking and cleaning out the house), then it may be time to re-evaluate the whole situation!
 If you consider all these things and always keep them in your mind, you will be able to decide whether homeschooling is beneficial for your children or if it's too much of a sacrifice, because if it is, you'll end up resenting them - which isn't fair.

 Questions and Answers